dimitrisdiam/ROBO_ADVISOR/README.md

 zero_esg_dict: Returns a dictionary with the names and all closing prices, WHICH WERE MODIFIED TO BECOME EASILY COMPARABLE TO EACH OTHER, for every ESG in FIX_ESG in the specific period (FROM_DAY & TO_DAY).

-risk_profile_dict: Returns a dictionary with the number of each portfolio and all ETFs, CRYPTOS and ESG with fixed percentage of FIX_TOKEN.
+risk_profile_dict: Returns a double dictionary with the number of each portfolio as key and all ETFs, CRYPTOS and ESG as a second key with fixed percentages of FIX_TOKEN as values.

 portfolio_dict: Returns a dictionary with the values of every suggested Portfolio (The process is out of coding, it is just mathematics).